deveritt/s2s/README.md

 ## Setup

+In the intended app user directory on Ubuntu 20 LTS (with default python 3.8).
 * Clone the repo: `darren@darren-UbuntuMacBook:~/data/projects$ git clone git@github.com:deveritt/s2s.git`
 * (not going to create a pyenv).
 * Create the Django project: